GiggyMantis/probable-broccoli/HOWTO-MAKE_JSON_FILES.md

     }
 ]
 ```
+The `Other(u8)` value is for use in noun classes with no particular themes.
+It should be avoided whenever possible, but if not, that's okay.
+The `None` class avoids all distance comparison.
+It should be used for nongendered objects (such as verbs) as well as in languages where there is not enough information to determine noun class (see Tocharian).

 I reccomend making value 0 (the first value in the array) a `None` class, but the order is actually up to you.
 Just make sure you remember which index refers to which noun class, and you're golden.
 You will do the same process for the noun classes used in pronouns, if any.
 You will us these noun classes in a very simple way.
 If you wish to refer to the first defined noun class, your index is `0`, the second is `1`, and so on.
 You will use these to mark what noun class each term in the Leipzig-Jakrata list belongs to.
 If it is not a noun, or if it is the neutral term of any other class, please use the `None` class.